 It can't happen immediately but Casey would also like to cast a vision with city staff to build a senior center by 2025 that is similar to the Summit in Grand Prairie.
 Arlington is building something similar around 2022.
 One of the reasons Mansfield is great is because of our school system and that is great because the sacrifice our senior citizens have made over the years, investing in our city.
 We owe it to our senior citizen community to make sure they have a place to live and activities to participate in so they can enjoy retirement.

 Again, this isn't something that can happen immediately but Casey want's to start a conversation in Mansfield about public transportation.
-Autonomous vehicles are happening and will be a primary mode of transportation by the year 2030.
+Autonomous vehicles are happening and could be a primary mode of transportation in the future.
 Mansfield can't be left behind in this area.
-Casey wants to see the main "hubs" in Mansfield connected with public transportation.
+Casey wants to see the main "hubs" in Mansfield connected with some sort of public transport - maybe a trolley system or something not yet thought of.
 (Hawaiian Falls & Big League Dreams, Newsom Stadium, Kroger & 360, Shops at Broad, Historic Downtown, 287 & 157, Debbie & 287, Matlock & Debbie).
+This isn't an immediate priority.
+But it is something we need to be looking into a studying and seeing if it's necessary for what Mansfield looks like in 2035 and 2040.

 These are all things that can and should happen to improve the quality of life for Mansfield citizens.
 We need to start the conversations now.